HomePricing & costs › Technology & AI

 POS-to-payroll integration: the screen that changes Tuesday's decisions

-That 15-day difference in the decision cycle separates a restaurant with an 8% net margin from one that closes the year at zero.
-Bi-weekly payroll run time is a hidden cost most owners never account for.
-With a generic platform like ADP or Paylocity, a 15-employee restaurant spends two to four hours every pay period reviewing hours, loading tips, verifying deductions, and approving transfers — that's 48 to 96 hours of administrative work per year, worth USD 600–1,200 if the accountant charges USD 25/hour.
-The Masterestaurant bi-weekly checklist has eight points: period sales, total hours worked, overtime hours, declared tips, legal withholdings, comparison against the 30% ceiling, adjustment for the next period, and manager sign-off.
-With pre-configured templates for Colombia, Mexico, Peru, or Spain — 2026 tax tables already loaded — the run takes 45 minutes.
-The time savings translates to USD 400–900 per year in accountant fees, before counting the payroll errors that get avoided.
+With a generic platform like ADP or Paylocity, a 15-employee restaurant burns two to four hours every pay period reviewing hours, loading tips, checking deductions and approving transfers: 48 to 96 hours a year, worth 600 to 1,200 dollars at a 25-dollar hourly accountant rate.
+The Masterestaurant bi-weekly checklist covers eight points: period sales, total hours worked, overtime, declared tips, legal withholdings, comparison against the 30% ceiling, adjustment for the next period, and manager sign-off.
+With templates already loaded for Colombia, Mexico, Peru or Spain, 2026 tax tables included, the run takes 45 minutes.
+The savings land between 400 and 900 dollars a year in accountant fees, before counting the errors that never happen in the first place.
+The Masterestaurant method ties payroll to all three of a restaurant's financial statements, something no generic payroll software does on its own.
+When sales from Tuesday through Thursday land 18% below forecast, the Cash module recalculates the payroll ceiling available for Friday's payment and flags it to the owner while there's still time to adjust shifts.

 How Masterestaurant anchors payroll to the restaurant's break-even?